nvdk/mu-jruby-template/README.md

 - `LOG_LEVEL`: the level of logging (default: `info`, values: `debug`, `info`, `warn`, `error`, `fatal`).

 ## Developing with the template
-Livereload is enabled automatically when running in development mode.
-You can embed the template easily in a running mu.semte.ch stack by launching it in the `docker-compose.yml` with the correct links.
-If desired, pry and Better Errors can be used during development, giving advanced ruby debugging features.

-### Live reload
-When developing, you can use the template image, mount the volume with your sources in `/app` and add a link to the database.
-Set the `RACK_ENV` environment variable to `development`.
-The service will live-reload on changes.
-You'll need to restart the container when you define additional dependencies in your `Gemfile`.

-    docker run --link virtuoso:database \
-           -v `pwd`:/app \
-           -p 8888:80 \
-           -e RACK_ENV=development \
-           --name my-js-test \
-           semtech/mu-ruby-template:2.10.0

 ### Develop in mu.semte.ch stack
 When developing inside an existing mu.semte.ch stack, it is easiest to set the development mode and mount the sources directly.
 This makes it easy to setup links to the database and the dispatcher.